ITISFoundation/service-activity-monitor/README.md

 ### `GET /activity`

-Used by oSPARC top retrieve the status of the service if it's active or not
+Used by oSPARC to retrieve the status of the service if it's active or not

 ```json
 {"seconds_inactive": 0}